 A touch of Shackfuyu has also been added to the waffles with green tea, maple syrup, black sesame butter, and smoked bacon, while the breakfast hot stone rice is served with a variation of the restaurant’s signature meal.

 Address | 14A Old Compton St, Soho, London W1D 4TJ

 Cheap Bottomless Brunch London

 Strapped for cash?
 Brunching in London can be pricey.
 But fortunately, there are some amazing affordable options.
 Here are my favourites/

 The Modern Pantry

 As its name suggests, The Modern Pantry is a modern casual dining space where breakfast, lunch, and dinner is served.

-Their brunch menu is classic with a twist with samples like Caledonian prawn omelette, fried halloumi and grilled chorizo plantain fitters.
+Their brunch menu is classic with a twist with samples like Caledonian prawn omelette, fried halloumi and grilled chorizo plantain fritters.
 With their Brunch special at £20, you really can’t go wrong.